f1yn/plot.js/README.md

 ## Building from source
 Clone this repo (or include inside of your `package.json`), and install build dependencies vis `npm i` or `npm install`.
-The project can then be built via `npm run build` or  `gulp build`.
+The project can then be built via `npm run build`.
 Updated versions should become avaliable in the `dist` directory.

 ## Documentation
 Documentation can be built via `gulp docs` once all dependencies are installed.
 Once built, docs can be found within the